 - Conducting Programs and Special Events

-- Other tasks as delegated by Assistant Director
+- Other tasks as delegated by Department Head

-- Minimum of three (3) years Children’s Librarian
+- Minimum of three (3) years Librarian Experience

 Starting Salary Range:

-The minimum starting salary is $72,000 with full benefits package commensurate with experience and qualifications.
+The minimum starting salary is $61,640 with full benefit package commensurate with experience and qualifications.

 Great Neck Library